neondatabase-labs/pgrag/README.md

 PG_CONFIG=/path/to/pg_config cargo pgrx install --release
 ```

-The extension has been tested on Linux and macOS.
-It does not currently support Windows.
+The extension has been tested on Linux and macOS. pgrx does not currently support Windows.

 ### Embedding and reranking extensions